jbarciv/GPUs-Setup/README.md

 ```
 sudo apt-get install linux-headers-$(uname -r)
 ```

+#### General advices
+To **unistall**: from CUDA 11.4 onwards, an unistaller script* has been provided: `sudo /usr/local/cuda-11.4/bin/cuda-unistaller`.
+For CUDA 11.2: `sudo apt-get --purge remove "cuda*"`.

+*The same for drivers: `sudo /usr/bin/nvidia-unistall`

+To **install**: I like *run files*.
+First install recommended drivers from NVIDIA web page and your specific GPU architecture.
+Second, install your desired *CUDA Toolkit* (version 11.2 is fine).

 ### CUDA Drivers Installation & Cuda toolkit
 1. Go to: [NVIDIA download drivers for Cuda 12](https://developer.nvidia.com/cuda-downloads) or [here for Cuda 11.2](https://developer.nvidia.com/cuda-11.2.0-download-archive).
 2. Select the GPU and OS version from the drop-down menus.